-In the Collecovision episode, he jokes that he wonders if The Addams Family had an Adams Computer.
+In the Colecovision episode, he jokes that he wonders if The Addams Family had a Coleco Adam computer.
 The Addams Family were actually the first TV family to own a computer, albeit one of the old fashioned UNIVAC types.

-In one of his early reviews, he makes reference to a supposedly made up game called Taxman.
+In one of his early reviews, he makes reference to a supposedly made up game called TaxmanNote (What he meant was Wall Street Kid for NES).
 Later on, he learns that was a real game that was a Pac-Man clone.